Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Benchmarks Settings

 \subsection{Datasets}

 To evaluate the models, we picked datasets with various characteristics to assess their performances under different scenarios.
-The experiments were done with a 3-fold cross-validation procedure.
-Datasets were chosen in order to cover various sizes and dimensions, different types of tasks (regression, binary, and multi-class classification), various types of features (numerical, categorical, or mixed).
+Datasets were chosen to cover various sizes, dimensions, different types of tasks (regression, binary, and multi-class classification) and various types of features (numerical, categorical, or mixed).
 We also added \textit{Moons} a well known \textit{scikitlearn} synthetic dataset.
 The complete list of datasets and their characteristics is presented in Table \ref{tab:datasets}.
+The \textit{Covertype} dataset size was reduced for TabSyn tuning as follows: 27500 in the training set, 18333 in the validation set, and 9167 in the test set.